supertokens/supertokens-auth-react/examples/with-emailverification-with-otp/README.md

 #### Generating the OTP and sending the email to the user

 In the regular email verification flow the url which is sent to the user for verification contains a token.
-This token will be used for actually verifying the user.
+This token will be used for verifying the user.

-We will use `createAndSendCustomEmail` in our backend config where we will generate an OTP and map it to the token.
-We will then send the OTP to the user via email.
+We will use the `createAndSendCustomEmail` function in our backend config where we will generate an OTP, map it to the token and send the OTP to the user via email using node mailer.

-#### Checking that the OTP
+#### Verifying the OTP

 The `verifyEmailPOST` api handles email verification on the backend.
-We will need to override the default behaviour and check that the OTP sent is mapped to a token and use that token for email verification.
+We will need to override the default behaviour and check that the OTP sent is mapped to a token.
+If a mapping exists we can retrieve the token and verify the users email otherwise we pass the otp as the token which will result in the email verification failing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).